 ¼ cup of butter, 1 ¼ teaspoon salt, ¾ teaspoon mustard powder, 4 cups of milk, ¼ cup of cornstarch, 4 cups of shredded cheddar cheese, 1 box of gluten-free pasta (you can use different shapes to make it more fun).

 - Boil the noodles in lightly salted water.

 - While waiting for the noodles to boil, melt ¼ cup of butter over medium heat.
 Stir in the salt and mustard powder.
-Then remove the pot from heat.
+Remove the pot from heat.